-- The employer will be paying the future expenses of running the scheme. - The funding level can fluctuate and where there is a funding shortfall the employer will usually need to put in more money. - The target funding level may turn out not to be enough so that the employer may need to put in more money.
+- The employer will be paying the future expenses of running the scheme on an annual basis. - The funding level can fluctuate and where there is a funding shortfall the employer will usually need to put in more money. - The target funding level may turn out not to be enough so that the employer may need to put in more money.